Château de Chambord: Architecture

 Châteaux in the 16th century departed from castle architecture.
 Indeed, while they were off-shoots of castles, with features commonly associated with them, they did not have serious defences.
-Extensive gardens and water features, such as a moat, were common amongst châteaux from this period.
+Extensive gardens and water features, such as moats, were common amongst châteaux from this period.
 Chambord is no exception to this pattern.
 The layout is reminiscent of a typical castle with a keep, corner towers, and defended by a moat.
 Built in Renaissance style, the internal layout is an early example of the French and Italian style of grouping rooms into self-contained suites, a departure from the medieval style of corridor rooms.
-The massive château is composed of a central keep with four immense bastion towers at the corners.
+The massive château is composed of a central keep with four bastion towers at the corners.
 The keep also forms part of the front wall of a larger compound with two larger towers.
 Bases for a possible further two towers are found at the rear, but these were never developed, and remain the same height as the wall.
 The château features 440 rooms, 282 fireplaces, and 84 staircases.
 Four rectangular vaulted hallways on each floor form a cross-shape.

-The château was never intended to provide any form of defence from enemies; consequently the walls, towers and partial moat are decorative, and even at the time were an anachronism.
-Some elements of architecture—open windows, loggias, and a vast outdoor area at the top—borrowed from the Italian Renaissance architecture—are less practical in cold and damp northern France.
+As the château was never intended to provide any form of defence from enemies, the walls, towers and partial moat are decorative, and at the time were even an anachronism.
+Some elements of its architecture—open windows, loggias, and a vast outdoor area at the top, borrowed from the Italian Renaissance architecture—were less practical in the cold and damp climate of northern France.

-The roofscape of Chambord contrasts with the masses of its masonry and has often been compared with the skyline of a town: it shows eleven kinds of towers and three types of chimneys, without symmetry, framed at the corners by the massive towers.
+The roofscape of Chambord contrasts with the masses of its masonry and has often been compared with the skyline of a town: it features 11 kinds of towers and three types of chimneys, without symmetry, framed at the corners by the massive towers.
 The design parallels are north Italian and Leonardesque.
 Writer Henry James remarked, "the towers, cupolas, the gables, the lanterns, the chimneys, look more like the spires of a city than the salient points of a single building."

 One of the architectural highlights is the spectacular open double-spiral staircase that is the centrepiece of the château.
 The two spirals ascend the three floors without ever meeting, illuminated from above by a sort of light house at the highest point of the château.
 There are suggestions that Leonardo da Vinci may have designed the staircase, but this has not been confirmed.
 Writer John Evelyn said of the staircase, "it is devised with four [sic] entries or ascents, which cross one another, so that though four persons meet, they never come in sight, but by small loopholes, till they land.
 It consists of 274 steps (as I remember), and is an extraordinary work, but of far greater expense than use or beauty."